-If you are interested in doing a project with us, email the project proposer, mentioning your grades in all relevant classes.
-Please be aware of the general guidelines.
+If you are interested in doing a project with us, please make yourself familiar with general guidelines we follow during the project.
 We will in general not accept or decline any project until six weeks before the semester begins.

 Overview of projects:

 High-throughput studies, where thousands to tens of thousands of materials are simulated, are a powerful tool for broadening our knowledge of materials properties and discovering new and interesting functional materials.
 A key step in many of these studies is structure optimisation, in which an approximate arrangement of atoms in a crystal is optimized to the most stable configuration.

 Since each iterative step of the associated with this optimisation is roughly as expensive as a single-point calculation of ground state energy, atomic structure optimisation accounts for a substantial amount of computational time in high-throughput workflows.
 Additionally, the obtained minimal-energy geometry can be highly dependent on the chosen numerical parameters for the calculation, such as the basis set cutoff.
 Therefore, a good compromise between the error of a too small cutoff and a too slow (but accurate) structure optimisation needs to be found.